tferns-ch/poseidon/README.md

-# poseidon

-- A shared repository for team poseidon, where we can add useful tools/scripts/anything we need to share.
-- This could maybe eventually be moved to the companieshouse org on GitHub.
-I don't have access to create one there at the moment.
+# 🔱 Poseidon Team Repository

+A shared repository for Team Poseidon's common resources and tools.

+## Purpose

+Central location for all shared resources that Team Poseidon members might need.
+Eventually could be migrated to the companieshouse GitHub organization.

+## Contents

+- [Notification System Orchestrator](/poseidon/notification-system-orchestrator/README.md) - Docker Compose setup for
+  the CHS notification system